dragonxlwang/embeddings/vectors/dcme.md

 ## Lazy update
-- Q : number of words that are dominant (in terms of probability) so that those ...will be updated online (instead of offline), which are called in active set.
+- Q : number of words that are dominant (in terms of probability) so that those will be updated online (instead of offline), which are called in active set.

 ``model->tar`` would be updated in three ways:
 - the positive part will be updated always online